How To Choose Your Podcast Music

 Music in your podcast plays a very important role in the listener’s experience.
-Music should be used to enhance the content of your podcast and not manipulate or override the story or message you are sharing with your listener’s.
-If you are successful at creating a good balance of talking and music, you have the ability to monetize your podcast.
+Music should be used to enhance the content of your podcast and not manipulate or override the story or message you are sharing with your listeners.
+If you are successful at creating a good balance of conversation and music, you have the ability to monetize your podcast.

 - Sets the theme of the podcast.

 - Prepares the listener for individual segments or features within the podcast.

 - Entertains the listener by introducing and promoting new music.

 In short, know your theme and select appropriate music to complement the topics you will be discussing in your podcast.
 You should select music for the opening of your podcast; a tune that your listeners will start to associate with your show.
 As well, you should learn to use musical cues to signal differences in themes.
 For example, you may decide to play different music when you are introducing a guest.
 Using music as a cue helps to create a flow of your podcast for your listeners – one that they will become familiar with over time.

 Hiring a composer to provide you with custom theme music is a great branding idea if you have the resources to employ a professional.
 You can also find free Podsafe music for all of these musical genres.